IMMM-SFA/tell/docs/source/user_guide.rst

 more EIA-930 data becomes available.

 Details of the MLP predictive variables are included in the table below.
-The default parameter settings for training the MLP models are stored in the `mlp_settings.yml <https://github.com/IMMM-SFA/tell/blob/main/tell/data/mlp_settings.yml>`_ file in the **tell** repository.
+The default parameter settings for training the MLP models are stored in the `mlp_settings.yml <https://github.com/IMMM-SFA/tell/blob/main/tell/data/mlp_settings.yml>`_ file in */data* folder in the **tell** repository.
 The hyperparameters for the **tell** MLP models (e.g., hidden layer sizes, maximum iterations, and validation fraction) were determined using a grid search approach.
 Hyperparameters were allowed to vary across BAs.
+Default hyperparameters for each BA are also included in the */data/models* folder in the **tell** repository.

 .. list-table::
     :header-rows: 1